hbjarre/CouchPotato/README.md

 ### Our project file structure (short description/purpose of each file)

 - **favicon.ico**
-This is an image of a potato, which is our logo.
+    #An image of a potato, which is our logo.
 The purpose is that favicon is used as the logo that is shown as image icon, where the title text in the header is shown.

 - **film-roll.png**
-This is an image of a filmroll that is shown when no picture was found from the API call(though it doesn’t work at the moment).
+    #An image of a filmroll that is shown when no picture was found from the API call(though it doesn’t work at the moment).

 - **soffpotatis.png**
-This is an image of our potato logo and the purpose is to show this in the header and more.
+    #An image of our potato logo and the purpose is to show this in the header and more.

 - **index.html**
-This our html file that contains our root tag which we later fill with tags from our js files.
+    #This our html file that contains our root tag which we later fill with tags from our js files.

 - **Fire.js**
+    #Connection to firebase.
 This file contains our setup with our firebase project.
 The purpose of this file is that in all our js files where we need to have a connection with firebase we can import this file instead of repeating code.

 - **apikey.js**
 	#Here we have our API key which is gitignored and later used in our models.